Please wait. Due to its content this page might take a while to load...

 First we will create and configure the Terra device in Widget Designer.
 Then we build buttons to apply and clear layouts and buttons to switch single sources from A to B. Afterwards we will do a bit more complex programming to react on system events and update our interface accordingly.

 We assume that the Terra system is set up already and is running.
-This example is based on a very simple Terra network with a Terra controller, four Terra transmitters (which are connected to a Pandoras Box Quad Server) and four Terra receivers that are connected to LCD displays in a 2x2 matrix.
+This example is based on a very simple Terra network with a Terra controller, four Terra transmitters (which are connected to a Pandoras Box Server with four outputs) and four Terra receivers that are connected to LCD displays in a 2x2 matrix.
 With the Terra manager, one display array was created and two layouts were programmed.
 But of course, you can adopt this tutorial to any Terra system.

 There are also two video tutorials available this tutorial is based on: